godotengine/godot-docs/classes/class_viewport.rst

 | *Getter*  | get_msaa()      |
 +-----------+-----------------+

 The multisample anti-aliasing mode.
 A higher number results in smoother edges at the cost of significantly worse performance.
-A value of 4 is best unless targetting very high-end systems.
+A value of 4 is best unless targeting very high-end systems.

 ----